 We think what makes the new eedoo system so appealing is the opportunity gamers have to enjoy games that are localized for them.
 And by “localized”, we mean more than just games that are translated into Chinese – games that capture and employ the cultural references and styles accustom to a Chinese audience.
 During the aforementioned prohibition period, gamers were stuck playing contraband console games designed for Japanese or Western audiences.
 Sure, there might have been a game here and there translated into Chinese, but the cultural aspects of those games were typically for an outside audience.

 As this market opens and develops, we believe we’re going to see a lot of emphasis by gaming companies, both domestic and international, to cater to this renewed generation of Chinese gamers.

-Ben Boehman is a Product Development Engineer for Embedded Gaming at AMD.
-His postings are his own opinions and may not represent AMD’s positions, strategies or opinions.
-Links to third party sites, and references to third party trademarks, are provided for convenience and illustrative purposes only.
-Unless explicitly stated, AMD is not responsible for the contents of such links, and no third party endorsement of AMD or any of its products is implied.
+Jovi Chi is Director of Marketing in Greater China for AMD.
+Kelly Gillilan is a Strategic Marketing Manager for Embedded Gaming at AMD.
+Their postings are their own opinions and may not represent AMD’s positions, strategies or opinions.
+Links to third-party sites and references to third-party trademarks are provided for convenience and illustrative purposes only.
+Unless explicitly stated, AMD is not responsible for the contents of such links and no third party endorsement of AMD or any of its products is implied.